clayauld/satcom-forecast/README.md

 - IMAP folder validation with helpful error messages
 - Debug logging for troubleshooting
 - Comprehensive test suite
-- Enhanced weather event detection (fog, extreme events)
+- Enhanced weather event detection (rain, snow, sleet, wind, thunderstorms, fog, smoke)
+- Extreme event highlighting with warning indicators (🚨)
+- Temperature formatting with degree symbols (°)
+- Wind speed detection with significant wind filtering (15+ mph)
+- Probability inference for weather events when not explicitly stated
+- Compact format with 1500 character limit for longer forecasts

 ## How to Use